oldremez/btcmap/README.md

 2. **Auto-Focus**: The graph will automatically center on the specified node
 3. **Highlighting**: The target node will be highlighted with a glowing effect
 4. **Link Highlighting**: Connected links will also be highlighted to show relationships
+5. **Click to Highlight**: Click on any node to highlight it and update the URL
+6. **Clear Highlight**: Click on empty space to clear highlighting and update URL

 ### Available Node IDs